Soccer Rules - 7v7

-A team leads by eight or more goals anytime in the last five minutes of the second half.
+A team leads by 8+ goals inside the final five (5) minutes of the second half

-A team leads by five or more goals anytime in the last two minutes of the second half.
+A team leads by 5+ goals inside the final two (2) minutes of the second half

 Major Fouls and Misconduct – A penalty of a direct free kick to be taken by a player of the opposing team from the place where the offense occurred, unless the foul is committed by a defensive player in his or her own penalty box, in which the fouled player is awarded a penalty kick.
 Major offenses include the following instances when a player is contacted prior to the ball being contacted: